ROCm/rccl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ensure above details are appropriately filled
 - [ ] Ensure relevant internal documentation has been updated
 - [ ] Verify test coverage has been added, if necessary
-- [ ] Verify the CHANGELOG has been updated, if necessary
+- [ ] Verify the CHANGELOG has been updated, if
+  - any changes impact library users, and/or
+  - any changes impact any other ROCm library.

 ## Merge Checklist
 ___Do not merge until these items are satisfied.___